vigneshbhuvan-nus/tp/docs/UserGuide.md

 **Q**: Where do I go to if I need help? <br>
 **A**: Green Tea has an [issue page](https://github.com/AY2021S1-CS2103T-T09-4/tp/issues) where we will be monitoring for any problems related to Green Tea.
-Feel free to create an issue to let us know if you require help!
+Feel free to create an issue to let us know if you require help! <div style="page-break-after: always;"></div>

 # 7. Command Summary (Gabriel)